kvinstrange/Data1200_Assignment/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgement
-Thanks to Durham College for the guidance and resources provided.
+-Thanks to Durham College for the guidance and resources provided.
-The developers of pandas, pymysql, and sqlalchemy for their excellent libraries.
+-The developers of pandas, pymysql, and sqlalchemy for their excellent libraries.
-Special thanks to the open-source community for the libraries and tools used in this project.
+-Special thanks to the open-source community for the libraries and tools used in this project.